 The CROWN (Creating a Respectful and Open Workplace) Act was created in 2019 as a partnership between beauty brand Dove and the Crown Coalition to ensure protection against race-based hair discrimination (against styles such as locs, braids, twists, and knots) in public schools and workplaces.
 According to research from Dove in 2019, hair-based discrimination continues to run rampant.
 Black women are 80 percent more likely than white women to feel the need to change their hair from its natural state to fit in at the office, 30 percent more likely to be made aware of a formal workplace appearance policy, and 1.5 times more likely to be sent home from the workplace because of their hair—which is why The CROWN Act's mission toward inclusion is critically important.

-Prior to this latest win, the CROWN Act had only been passed on a state level in California, New York, New Jersey, Virginia, Colorado, Washington, and Maryland, making hair-based discrimination illegal in these seven places.
-Now, it’s one step closer to becoming federal law.
-“We are excited by and proud of the historic passing of the CROWN Act in the U.S. House of Representatives, [but[ we will not slow down while we await The CROWN Act reaching the Senate,” says Esi Eggleston Bracey, the EVP and COO of Unilever North America, who is also one of our 2020 Changemakers.
+Prior to this latest win, the CROWN Act had only been passed on a state level in 14 states including California, New York, and Maryland, making hair-based discrimination illegal in these places.
+Now, it's one step closer to becoming federal law.
+"We are excited by and proud of the historic passing of the CROWN Act in the U.S. House of Representatives, [but] we will not slow down while we await The CROWN Act reaching the Senate," says Esi Eggleston Bracey, the EVP and COO of Unilever North America, who was also one of our 2020 Changemakers.
 Looking ahead, she and the team at the CROWN coalition will continue to push for legislation at the state and national levels to ensure members of the Black community are free to wear their natural hair however they so choose.

 While the latest news represents a significant win, there's still more work to be done.
 Next up?
 Passing the bill in the Senate.
 To do your part to help push it forward, sign the CROWN Act petition and visit TheCrownAct.com for a